Survivors are still being pulled from the rubble more than 24 hours after Turkey earthquake - KESQ

 Photos taken in earthquake-hit cities in southeastern Turkey show families huddling around fires to keep warm.
 Some sought shelter in buses, sports centers, mosques and underneath temporary tarpaulin tents — structures sturdy enough to withstand further aftershocks or flimsy enough not to cause severe injury should they collapse.

-At least 5,606 structures crumbled during the quake and in the hours after, Turkey’s Disaster and Emergency Management Agency (AFAD) said.
+At least 5,606 structures crumbled during the quake and in the hours after, AFAD said.
 Iskenderun State Hospital in the city of the same name was among them, Koca, the health minister said.

 “We are trying to save the medical workers and patients there,” he added.
 “These sorts of disasters can only be overcome with solidarity.”